GrinonBarrett/Taksidos/Core Rules/8=Spells and Magic/1=Basic Spells (303).md

 **Effect**: You magically mark a set point, up to 1 square foot, or a single portal (such as a door, window, or the opening of a container) you touch to produce stimuli of one of the five basic senses which can be perceived by anything within range.
 In the case of a specific point, it is disturbed if something comes in contact with it.
 In the case of a portal, it is disturbed if opened or closed.

-So long as a creature has use of the selected sense and there is no obstruction to the stimuli, any creature within the tange will detect the stimuli.
+So long as a creature has use of the selected sense and there is no obstruction to the stimuli, any creature within the range will detect the stimuli.

 This spell lasts a number of hours equal to the points of success (minimum of 1) multiplied by the total number of minutes spent casting the spell.